Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: A Pre-Lie approach to Hamiltonian Poisson integrators

 \subsection{Butcher series expansion of a solution of Hamilton-Jacobi equation}

 The expansion \eqref{equation:postLieexpansion} is concise and simple as each order has only one Taylor term.
-However, the expansion of the iterations of $\triangleright$ is not trivially represented.
+However, we are left with the computation of the iterations of $\triangleright$.
 In this section, we further expand the Taylor expansion of \eqref{equation:general_HJ}, relying on a pre-Lie formalism of Butcher trees.